 In December 1940 the government approved the use of the old quarantine station at Motuihe Island in the Hauraki Gulf and the New Zealand Naval Board was authorised to take control of Motuihe Island for the establishment of a training base.
-Due to the suitable location and size of Motuihe it was sufficient distance from the population so as not to interfere with the smooth running of the training programme but close enough that supplies and libertymen could have access to the naval base and Auckland city.
+Due to the suitable location and size of Motuihe it was sufficient distance from the population so as not to interfere with the smooth running of the training programme, but close enough that supplies and libertymen (a sailor who was given permission to go ashore) could have access to the naval base and Auckland city.
 The existing buildings on Motuihe that were built by the Health Department were readily converted into barracks.
 In addition, there were good facilities for boat training, parading, and recreation.

 Up to 25 men formed a class for basic training as ordinary seamen at Tamaki.
 Men who had volunteered for service in the Fleet Air Arm also passed through the establishment before they were sent overseas for flight training.
 Men who were Scheme B volunteers had their basic training at Tamaki before they too went overseas to the United Kingdom for officer training.
 After the completion of basic training, some men would be sent to HMNZS Philomel for specialist training.
 Stokers, Telegraphist, Radar Operators, Coders, Supply assistants, Cooks, and Signallers were given branch instruction at Tamaki.